Reece Burke: Loan to Wigan Athletic

 Having already appeared for West Ham in their short-lived Europa League campaign at the beginning of the 2016–17 season, on 30 August 2016, Burke signed on loan for Championship team, Wigan Athletic for the remainder of the season.
 He scored his first goal for Wigan in a 2–1 win over Huddersfield Town on 28 November 2016.

 Loan to Bolton Wanderers

 On 1 August 2017, Burke, along with West Ham teammate Josh Cullen, joined Bolton Wanderers on loan until the following January.

 Return to West Ham

-Burke returned to West Ham in January 2018 and was immediately included in the squad for the FA Cup 3rd round tie at Shrewsbury Town which finished 0–0.
-He also started the replay at London Stadium on 16 January scoring the only goal of the game in extra time – his first senior goal for the club.
+Burke returned to West Ham in January 2018 and was immediately included in the squad for the FA Cup third round tie at Shrewsbury Town on 7 January 2018 which finished 0–0.
+He also started the replay at London Stadium on 16 January 2018, scoring the only goal of the game in extra time – his first senior goal for the club.

 Return to Bolton Wanderers

 On 31 January 2018, Burke returned to Bolton on loan.